macrosynergy/macrosynergy/docs/source/static_rsts/07_package_docs.rst

 in accordance with the information state of markets.
 The Macrosynergy package consists of six sub-packages:

+**download**: interface for downloading data from JP Morgan DataQuery, with main module jpmaqs.py.

+**learning**: creation of machine learning solutions with macro quantamental data.

 **management**: simulates, analyses and reshapes standard quantamental dataframes.

 **panel**: analyses and visualizes panels of quantamental data.